jshizuki/jshizuki/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: jshizuki@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I surf, skateboard and believe you are what you eat.
+- ⚡ Fun fact: I swim, surf, skateboard and believe you are what you eat.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jshizuki&layout=compact&exclude_repo=my-new-theme)